|Nutritional Guidelines (per serving)|

 The sausage roll is a stalwart of both British and Irish food that it is easy to forget what a clever thing it is.
 You can make sausage rolls from tiny canape-sized ones through to big, long hunks.
 They pack well into a lunch box, picnic basket and where would a British party be without a plate or two.
 So often overlooked, it is time once again to celebrate the British sausage roll.

 Puff or shortcrust to use for the rolls is a debate which rages on, though puff is often the one used; the buttery flakes and the seasoned meat work so well together.

-Sausage rolls are so quick and easy to make and they freeze well so why not make a make a large batch?
+Sausage rolls are so quick and easy to make and they freeze well so why not make a large batch?